Grades 6-8

 Get Organized, Gator!
 Summer work got you down?
 Pack it up and head to camp!
 This week-long camp will provide students opportunities to fine tune their executive functioning skills and get ready for the upcoming school year.
 We'll work with students to develop the strategies and habits necessary to improve their organization, planning, time management, attention regulation, and overall metacognition.
 We'll use examples from daily life as well as academic domains in their assigned summer work.
 Between lessons, campers will play games, get active in and around the Lyman Campus, enjoy some special cold summer treats all while reconnecting with old friends and making new ones.

-Format: One two-week session; half day
+Format: One two-week session; culminating in a performance

 Location: Laurel’s Lyman Campus in Shaker Heights

-Dates: June 12-June 23 (no camp June 19) - $500
+Dates: June 10-June 21 (no camp June 19) - $575

-Ages: Girls & Boys entering Grades 6-8
+Ages: Girls & Boys entering Grades 6-9

 Location: Laurel’s Lyman Campus in Shaker Heights